-22. Information System Audit
+16. Information System Audit

 Aspects pertaining to Information Systems Audit forms part of the Information Technology Policy of the Company.
-The Internal Audit team shall take note of the observations specified by the IS Auditor in its audit report and steps taken by the Company thereon .
+The Internal Audit team shall take note of the observations specified by the IS Auditor.
+The reporting authority for the IS Auditor shall be to the IT Strategy Committee and later shall be presented to the Audit Committee of Board (ACB); hence, the audit report shall be furnished and requisite steps taken by the Company thereon.

-23. Effective Date
+17. Effective Date

-This policy version 1.0 has been adopted at the Committee of Senior Executives on 15th March, 2022 and shall stand applicable organization wide with effect from 15th March, 2022.
+This policy version 4.0 has been adopted at by the Board of Directors at their meeting held on 29th March, 2023 and shall stand applicable organization wide with effect from the same date.